NON-STATE ACTORS IN EDUCATION

 Diplomas and degrees:

-Sanctions: Institution of higher education that fails to comply with the requirements by which the registration certificate was obtained may have their registration status revoked or suspended by the Education Council.
+Sanctions: Any institution of higher education that fails to comply with the requirements of their registration certificate may have their registration status revoked or suspended by the Education Council.

 3.2 Multi-level regulations